-3.8 Access to courses in D2L (Brightspace)
+3.8 Access to courses in D2L

 Candidates will have access to their modules in D2L (Brightspace) until the announcement of their successful completion of the Common Final Examination (CFE) on the results release date.
-Six months following the successful completion of the CFE, modules will be "retired" and students/ candidates will no longer have access.
-The six-month window is sufficient to allow students/candidates to complete each module.
+Six months following the successful completion of the CFE, modules will be "retired" and candidates will no longer have access.
 In special circumstances, access beyond the six month time limit can be arranged if the regional/provincial staff approves the request.
 A fee may be applied for extended access.